Fathpinder/pick-up/README.md

 ## User Story
->AS A USER that is interested in staying active<br/>
+>AS AN active casual sports player<br/>
->I WANT to be able to search for parks and games, and create my own events<br/>
+>I WANT to find/organize pick-up events at locations near me<br/>
->SO THAT it's easy to fit recreational sports into my schedule
+>SO THAT I can enjoy my favorite sports and meet other with similar interests